La Roux's Uncomfortable Paradise

 Videos by VICE

 When I ask Elly if she’d ever work with Ben again, she replies, “Definitely not.”
 She doesn’t want to talk about Ben, she’s flipped the page and wants to discuss the music, the mood.
-I’m getting powerful Dirty Dancing vibes from this new record—a subject which we thoroughly delve into—along with the vulgarity of modern sexualized pop, how she dealt with anxiety, and the evolution of her signature androgynous style.
+I’m getting powerful Dirty Dancing vibes from this new record – a subject which we thoroughly delve into –along with the vulgarity of modern sexualised pop, how she dealt with anxiety, and the evolution of her signature androgynous style.

 Noisey: This album has a pretty strong theme what were the inspirations behind the sound and the concepts of paradise and trouble?